Teaching Ratings¶

 Answer: Since the p-value is less than 0.05, we reject the null hypothesis as there is evidence that there is a difference in mean evaluation scores based on gender.
 The coefficient -0.1680 means that females get 0.168 scores less than men.

-Using regression with ANOVA, does beauty score for instructors differ by age?¶
+Using regression with ANOVA, do beauty scores vary by age?¶

 State the hypothesis: